Ahhotep I: Theories around identity

 Initially, scholars assumed the name Ahhotep and similar titles inscribed on the coffins meant that both vessels probably belonged to the same Queen Ahhotep: perhaps the coffin at Deir el-Bahari had originally been designed to contain the one at Dra' Abu el-Naga, and the coffins had become separated.
 However, the dimensions of the coffins did not support this scenario.
 Because the coffin at Dra' Abu el-Naga' was found buried with items inscribed with the names of the pharaohs Kamose and Ahmose I, it was also proposed that the Dra' Abu el-Naga Ahhotep could be the mother of Ahmose (and perhaps the wife of Kamose or Pharaoh Seqenenre Tao).
 Versions of this theory were popular among researchers well into the early 20th century.

 However, beginning in the 1960s, scholars began ascribing more importance to the royal title of "King's Mother", which appeared only on the Deir el-Bahari coffin.
 The unexplained absence of this title from the burial at Dra' Abu el-Naga' meant that the two coffins likely belonged to two separate queens named Ahhotep.
 Consequently, the "King's Mother" at Deir el-Bahari has become more widely linked to Queen Ahhotep I, mother of Pharaoh Ahmose I, while the "Great Royal Wife" at Dra' Abu el-Naga, who seemingly did not have a son, brother, or father who ascended the throne, has been proposed as a second Queen Ahhotep, whose identity and placement in royal family trees is still under much speculation.
 Ahhotep II is now generally regarded as the queen identified from the gilded coffin found at Dra' Abu el-Naga and, therefore, possibly a wife of Kamose.
-It is no longer considered that there was a queen called Ahhotep III.
+It is no longer considered that there was a queen called Ahhotep III by prominent Egyptologists including Aidan Dodson.

 Researchers in the 20th and 21st centuries have continued to explore the theory of a single Ahhotep, (Note: For examples, see discussions by Eaton-Krauss and Sidpura.) although academic Marilina Betrò posits that these interpretations of the available evidence "present more problems than they solve."
 Other scholars have offered alternative reconstructions that argue for the existence of at least three Ahhoteps, (Note: For example, see discussion by Ann Macy Roth.) with chronological orders and numbering changing depending on the interpretations.